 It is the goal of the College to see that all graduates secure meaningful employment in their field of study or be able to use the skills acquired through their academic program in a related field.
-Through the Professional Seminar and Internship or Capstone Project (INT142), General Dentistry Externship (DEN110) and Professional Seminar and Dental Specialty Externship (DEN111); a course required as part of various programs, mock interviews will typically be held at the end of the term/session prior to graduation.
+Through the Professional Seminar and Internship or Capstone Project course, General Dentistry Externship (DEN110) and Professional Seminar and Dental Specialty Externship (DEN111); a course required as part of various programs, mock interviews will typically be held at the end of the term/session prior to graduation.
 Individual assistance is given to students and they are instructed in resume preparation, job search, interview skills, and dressing for success.
 Resumes are sent in response to employers in search of prospective graduates as applicable.

-In addition to helping find positions after graduation, the Director of Career Services assists current students in finding part-time employment.
+In addition to helping find positions after graduation, the Career Services Coordinator assists current students in finding part-time employment.
 Opportunities from employer call-ins and classified ads are listed in the "Hot Tips" sheets typically available in the student lounge.
-Students interested in part-time employment should see the Director of Career Services for information on available opportunities.
+Students interested in part-time employment should see the Career Services Coordinator for information on available opportunities.

-The Director of Career Services also assists with data collection for use in updating curricula.
+The Career Services Coordinator also assists with data collection for use in updating curricula.
 Typically, thirty (30) days after employment a contact is made with both the employer and the graduate.
 The data collected at the time of the contact often helps the progress and performance of the graduate and can provide feedback necessary for future curricula and program revisions.